Phoeb2/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Sets the permission to the file hello to the owner and group with no permissions and other users with all permissions
+Sets  the mode of the file hello to this:

+-rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello